Are you stuck on how to end a professional email?

 The Email Signature

 After your email closing, you should include an email signature.

 - Full name.
 This is a must.
 Even if your email address contains your full name, most people will look here first when they’re trying to figure out how to spell your name.

 - Title/company.
 This is also a must.
 Include your job title in full, as well as your company name.
-Again, even if your email address contains this information, you should include it in your signature.

 - Legal requirements.
 In some cases, you’ll be legally required to include some fine print in your emails.
-A signature is the perfect place to include it.

 Learning how to end a professional email can help you make a better impression, but all emails should start with a proper greeting.
 Check out my in-depth guide on how to start an email for 51 ideas to get you started on that front.